papicella/snyk-container-workshop/README.md

 * Run the following commands to TAG and PUSH the image to your Docker Hub account.

-Note: Replace DOCKER_HUB_USERNAME with your Docker Bub username.
+Note: Replace DOCKER_HUB_USERNAME with your Docker Hub username.

 ```bash
 $ docker tag pasapples/docker-goof:latest DOCKER_HUB_USERNAME/docker-goof:latest